 I see two questions being raised by the article—first, what are Irish Americans doing joining this administration, and why do these Americans see themselves as ‘Irish’?
 Or, more broadly, why do Americans cling to such ancestral ethnic or national identifications?
 As far as the first question is concerned, this story in the Independent could probably be written, or have been written, about each new US administration.
 The Obama administration had several Irish and Irish American members.
-Chief of Staff McDonough, Obama’s CIA Director Brennan, and his UN Ambassador, Susan Powers, are just some of the Irish Americans who served in the last administration.
+Chief of Staff McDonough, Obama’s CIA Director Brennan, and his UN Ambassador, Samantha Power, are just some of the Irish Americans who served in the last administration.
 Powers was born in Dublin and lived there until she was nine.
 And, as we learned, the 1st African-American president was descended from ancestors in Moneygall, and Kilkenny, and Trinity College Dublin.

 In the case of the Trump administration, the interest in this topic has to do with the current cohort differing so radically from the political drift of their ancestral country.
 Irish Americans serving in an administration whose populism has an anti-government strain might be confounding, and confusing, for Irish observers.
 After all, Ireland, even after the troika, remains committed to the international, or, in US terms, “federal” project of the European Union.